MacilPrime/ponychan/README.md

 when any of the source files change, and the `--hot` (`-h`) option to make changes to supported files be applied immediately in running browsers.

+Use `gulp -m` to make a minified production build.
+The file "main.js" and a "maps" directory will be created under core/js.
+These should be uploaded to the server.

 The javascript codebase was only recently transitioned to Browserify, and many modules still rely on global variables exposed by other modules.
 The CommonJS/ES6 module style should be used going further.